ashutoshgngwr/ashutoshgngwr.github.io/_posts/2021-06-12-attempts-at-solving-the-online-social-media.md

 optimistic.
 I wanted to ship a functional demo to a small audience mindful of their social media consumption.
 I'll let you know if I survive its first phase.

-Thought of something constructive to share?
-Please feel free to write to me at ashutoshgngwr[at]gmail.com.

 [^1]: Pressing a like button is faster than typing a critical comment.
 So the
       data may not reconcile with reality, and thus inflating our inferences.
       But, we wouldn't care about the quality of the data, as long as it gives